MLH-Fellowship/FellowStories/README.md

 $ cd FellowStories
 ```

-- Install all npm dependencies using
+- Install all yarn dependencies using
 ```
-npm i
+yarn install
 ```

 - Run the server using
 ```
-npm start
+yarn start
 ```

 ## MLH Fellowship( Fall 2020)